 Live in the Denver Speer neighborhood?
 Check out our AFC Denver Speer clinic right off our Speer Boulevard for discreet and fast treatment.
 The address is 777 E. Speer Boulevard for patients that want to visit as a walk-in patient!

-Additionally, we also have a highly convenient Denver East location that is in the immediate proximity of Congress Park, City Park, and Hale for residents located near those neighborhoods/areas!
+Additionally, we also have a highly convenient Denver Park Hill location that is in the immediate proximity of Congress Park, City Park, and Hale for residents located near those neighborhoods/areas!

 STD testing, screening, and prevention shouldn’t be a hassle.
 Whenever you need a private screening and STD test results, make sure to keep AFC Urgent Care Denver in mind!